-Katie says she has goal with this new leg of her career.
-“I want to be the first woman in my position to still get on the Billboard charts, get onto commercial radio, not just college and internet radio, sell a million units, and have songs placed on TV shows and movies, all without being gone 200 days a year on tour.
-I still want to be able to raise my boys and perform whenever I can, because I love performing, but also be present for my family.”
+Katie says she has a goal with this new leg of her career.
+“I want to be the first woman in my position to still get on the Billboard charts, and get onto commercial radio, not just college and internet radio; sell a million units, and have songs placed on TV shows and movies all without being gone 200 days a year on tour.
+I still want to be able to raise my boys and perform whenever I can, because I love performing, but also being present for my family.”

 For more information visit www.katieknipp.com, or listen to the expanded podcast here!